Agribusiness Strategic Competitive Advantage

 The Lean Approach

-The eight Lean wastes are overproduction, overprocessing, transport, waiting, excessive motion, inventory, and underutilised creativity.
+The eight Lean wastes are defects, overproduction, overprocessing, transport, waiting, excessive motion, inventory, and underutilised creativity.
 These wastes exist in every agribusiness to varying degrees:

 • Overproduction: Producing too much or too little volume or producing earlier or later than the next part of the value chain or the market can handle.